ktor-doc-jp/ktor-doc-jp/servers/zfeatures.md

 Ktor comes with a number of ready-made features that can be installed into your application:

-> Some features might need you to add an extra dependency to your project.
+Some features might need you to add an extra dependency to your project.
 See the feature pages for more details.
+{: .note }

 ## Custom features